cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 3. **Fostering behavioral, nonverbal, and verbal collaborativeness**:
    - Patients learn to communicate effectively and work cooperatively with others, promoting healthy relationships and emotional intelligence.

-### CHAPTER 8 The First Pillar The Ideal Parent Figure Protocol Overview: Positive Remapping
+## Chapter 8 The First Pillar The Ideal Parent Figure Protocol Overview: Positive Remapping

 **Chapter 8: The First Pillar**